Hot Springs, Arkansas Flower Delivery

 Hot Springs: latitude 34.4902 – longitude -93.0498

-Hot Springs is a resort city in the state of Arkansas and the county seat of Garland County.
-The city is located in the Ouachita Mountains among the U.S. Interior Highlands, and is set among several natural hot springs for which the city is named.
+Hot Springs is a resort city in the confess of Arkansas and the county seat of Garland County.
+The city is located in the Ouachita Mountains in the middle of the U.S. Interior Highlands, and is set among several natural warm springs for which the city is named.
 As of the 2020 United States Census, the city had a population of 37,930.